What You Need to Know About Acupuncture

 What happens during the procedure?

-• Needle insertion: Small thin, sterile, steel needles will be inserted into the various point with various depth on your body.
-These needles are so thin that sometimes you don't even feel the insertion.
-In the typical treatment it takes 5 to 20 needles to insert at a certain points, you may feel little aching sensation when the needle will hit the right depth where you have pain.
+• Needle insertion: Small, thin, sterile, steel needles will be inserted into various points with various depths on your body.
+These needles are extremely thin, and many people barely feel the insertion.
+In the typical treatment, it takes 5 to 20 needles to insert at certain points; you may feel a little aching sensation when the needle hits the right depth where you have pain.

 • Needle manipulation: Your acupuncturist may gently twirl or move the needle after some time of placement, or they may apply low-voltage current or heat to the needles.

-• Needle removal: The needle will stay at there place for few minutes or as long as 15 to 20 minutes, while you still lie still on the table and relax.
-Mostly people do not feel any kind of discomfort when the needles are removed.
+• Needle removal: The needles remain in place for a few minutes or as long as 15 to 20 minutes, while you still lie still on the table and relax.
+Most people do not feel any kind of discomfort when the needles are removed.

 What happens after the procedure?